gbosetti/web-ancillary-search/readme.md

 https://www.youtube.com/playlist?list=PLHuNJBFXxaLA1FfFMtzvOXojI0yg4WWxj

 ## Getting started: {**END USERS**} ##
 You can download and install the XPI at the root directory of this repo.
+Take into account that some Search Services may experience some troubles if you have AdBlock enabled.
+Just one of the 18 sites experienced troubles: Aliexpress.
+So, if you experience troubles, please disable AdBlock for all the sites when running ancillary searches.

-To do so, you can drag and drop the extension into the browser, but before you should enable the not-signed extensions to be installed:
+To install the extension, you can drag and drop the .xpi file into the browser, but before you should enable the not-signed extensions to be installed:

 Write **about:config** in your navigation bar and turn the following entry value to false: